 13 Surprising Things That Could Be Triggering Your Headaches

-A screaming kid, a looming deadline, a smelly car—all annoying, but also potential headache triggers.
+Caffeine, dehydration, bright lights—all are potential headache causes.
 Check out this list to help figure out why your noggin is throbbing.

 Pickled, aged, smoked, or marinated foods